What is Esterification?

 Esterification process can also be performed with alcohol and acid chloride at room temperature.
 Ester is obtained with steamy acidic fumes of hydrogen chloride.
 For instance, benzoyl chloride.

 Reaction of alcohol and benzoyl chloride to form ester.

 3. Carboxylic acid and alcohol

 Production of esters from carboxylic acid and alcohol.
-Heat them in the presence of acid catalyst such as sulfuric acid (H2SO4) is used as a catalyst.
-Example, reaction of ethanoic acid and propanol to form propyl-ethanoate and water.
+Heat them in the presence of acid catalyst such as sulphuric acid (H2SO4) is used as a catalyst.
+For example, reaction of ethanoic acid and propanol to form propyl-ethanoate and water.